 The paint gets introduced into the center of the air stream.

 This is about how you physically manipulate the airbrush controls.
-Again, unless you have a good reason to choose something else choose dual action.
+Again, unless you have a good reason to choose something else, choose dual action airbrush.

 Press down for air.
 Pull back for paint.
 Most people use dual action airbrushes, most techniques are built upon how they work and function.
 Also, the manufacturers have accessories to duplicate many of the benefits other gun types offer without sacrificing the benefits dual action offers.